flash62au/EngineDriver_Home/docs/contributing/index.rst

 The steps listed here provide guidance on how to make and preview complex changes.

 * You need to have an appropriate text editor and Git installed on your machine.
 For Windows we recommend the free `Visual Studio Code IDE (VSC) <https://code.visualstudio.com/>`_ and `GitHub Desktop <https://desktop.github.com/>`_.
 * Install a current version of Python 3 (which also installs pip).
 The Microsoft Store contains Python published by the Python Software Foundation for Windows.
-Then use pip to install the required packages pip install sphinx sphinx_rtd_theme sphinxcontrib-spelling.

- * Also install Sphinx and the template for local previews of your changes.
+* Then use pip to install the required packages pip install 'sphinx' and the theme 'sphinx_rtd_theme'.
 Open and command propmt and enter:

  * pip install -U sphinx
  * pip install sphinx-rtd-theme

 * On Githib, clone the EngineDriver_Home repository. `(See Cloning a repository in GitHub) <https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository>`_
 * Using Github Desktop, clone you repository to your local machine.